 In response to the Rohingya refugee crisis in Myanmar / Bangladesh, we have launched our ‘Human Resources for Refugee Health Programme’.
 The first component of this programme is a Postgraduate Fellowship in Refugee Health.
 The entire course will be developed and delivered by highly skilled and experienced doctors, based in the UK and in Bangladesh, and will consist of seven modules covering critical issues in humanitarian medicine, such as infectious diseases, mental health and gender-based violence.

-We are working with our Bangladeshi partners to recruit and enrol local doctors onto the programme.
-We’ve hired staff to help deliver the project, and we have our first group of volunteers heading out to begin teaching and training at the end of February.
-We have also involved some excellent re-knowned local medical experts to teach on our programme.
+We are working with our Bangladeshi partners to recruit and enrol local doctors onto the programme and our first group of volunteers will travel to Bangladesh to start the pilot project at the end of February.

-We aim to train 60 frontline health care workers/doctors who are working through 3-4 local health facilities.
-This in turn will impact the lives of an estimated 60-90,000 Rohingya refugees.
+We will be training 60 frontline health care workers, including doctors, who are working with various charities in the camps.
+This work will impact the lives of an estimated 60-90,000 Rohingya refugees.

-We will continue to need volunteers doctors to contribute to developing training materials, as well as to travel out to Bangladesh to teach and supervise our local colleagues.
-Please do contact us if you would like to be part of this project.
-Even if you are not in position to serve as a volunteer, please do support us by donating to this project, and spread the word about what we’re doing.
+We also need more volunteer doctors to help us in developing training materials and to travel to Bangladesh to teach and supervise our local colleagues.
+Please contact us if you would like to be part of this project.
+Follow our social media posts to learn more about the projects and to follow the experiences of current volunteers.